Supplementary data: Nova Scotia

 Topic: Increasing access to virtual care

-Title of image: Percentage of cancer patients using virtual health appointments, by appointment type and geography
+Title of image: Percentage of cancer patients using virtual health appointments, by travel time to closest Cancer Centre

 Data source: Provincial cancer agencies and programs

-Title of table: Percentage of cancer patients using virtual health appointments, by appointment type and geography
+Title of image: Percentage of cancer patients using virtual health appointments, by appointment type

 Data source: Provincial cancer agencies and programs